davegabe/twin-lamps/README.md

 ## TODO:

+- Add option to change duration of blink
+- Add option to set permanent status on/off
+- Add label count connected device or warning if not all devices are connected
 - Better authentication system for multiple users
 - Websocket to sync the lamp status on the web-interface
 - Multi-stage docker image